-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS August 16, 2013
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS August 14, 2015

 TIME: 9:00 a.m.
+Mountain Standard Time PLACE: Microchip Technology Incorporated

+2355 W. Chandler Boulevard Chandler, Arizona 85224-6199

+ITEMS OF BUSINESS:

-Mountain Standard Time PLACE: Microchip Technology Incorporated 2355 West Chandler Boulevard Chandler, Arizona 85224-6199 The election of each of Steve Sanghi, Matthew W. Chapman, L.B.
-Day, Albert J. Hugo-Martinez and Wade F. Meyercord to our (1)ITEMS OF BUSINESS: Board of Directors to serve for the ensuing year and until their successors are elected and qualified.
-To ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm of Microchip for the fiscal (2)year ending March 31, 2014.
-(3)To hold an advisory (non-binding) vote regarding the compensation of our named executives.
-(4) To transact such other business as may properly come before the annual meeting or any adjournment(s) thereof.
+- (1) The election of each of Steve Sanghi, Matthew W. Chapman, L.B.
+Day, Esther L. Johnson and Wade F. Meyercord to our Board of Directors to serve for the ensuing year and until their successors are elected and qualified. - (2) To approve the issuance of shares of our common stock upon conversion of our senior convertible debentures as required by the Nasdaq listing rules so that upon the future adjustment of the conversion rate of the debentures as a result of our payment of cash dividends we can maintain our current accounting treatment for the debentures and maintain the flexibility to issue shares upon conversion of such debentures. - (3) To ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm of Microchip for the fiscal year ending March 31, 2016. - (4) To hold an advisory (non-binding) vote regarding the compensation of our named executives. - (5) To transact such other business as may properly come before the annual meeting or any adjournment(s) thereof.

 The Microchip Board of Directors recommends that you vote for each of the foregoing items.

+RECORD DATE:

+ANNUAL REPORT:

+PROXY:

-RECORD DATE: Holders of Microchip common stock of record at the close of business on June 20, 2013 are entitled to vote at the annual meeting.
-ANNUAL REPORT: Microchip's fiscal 2013 Annual Report, which is not a part of the proxy soliciting material, is enclosed.
-PROXY: It is important that your shares be represented and voted at the annual meeting.
+Holders of Microchip common stock of record at the close of business on June 18, 2015 are entitled to vote at the annual meeting.

+Microchip's fiscal 2015 Annual Report, which is not a part of the proxy soliciting material, is enclosed.

+It is important that your shares be represented and voted at the annual meeting.
 You can vote your shares by completing and returning the proxy card sent to you.
 Stockholders may have a choice of voting their shares over the Internet or by telephone.
 If Internet or telephone voting is available to you, voting instructions are printed on the proxy card sent to you.
 You can revoke your proxy at any time prior to its exercise at the annual meeting by following the instructions in the accompanying proxy statement.

-Kim Von Lerk
+/s/ Kim van Herk